ankibahuguna/TerminalNews/README.md

 # TerminalNews

-Read The Hindu from your terminal.
+Read 'The Hindu' newspaper  from your terminal.